ietf/tao/Tao.md

 1. Introduction

-Since its early years, attendance at Internet Engineering Task Force (IETF) face-to-face meetings has grown phenomenally and is now averaging between 1100 and 1400 participants [https://datatracker.ietf.org/stats/meeting/overview/].
+Since its early years, participation in the Internet Engineering Task Force (IETF) has grown phenomenally.
+In-person attendance at face-to-face meetings is now averaging between 1100 and 1400 participants [https://datatracker.ietf.org/stats/meeting/overview/].
 Many of the attendees are new to the IETF at each meeting, and many of those go on to become regular attendees.
 When the meetings were smaller, it was relatively easy for a newcomer to adjust.
 Today, however, a newcomer meets many more new people, some previously known only as the authors of documents or thought-provoking email messages.

 This document describes many aspects of the IETF, with the goal of explaining to newcomers how the IETF works.
 This will enable them to make the meeting and the Working Group discussions more productive for everyone.
 This document started out fairly short, but expanded over time in response to suggestions from IETF novices about what more they would have wanted to know before attending their first face-to-face meeting or becoming active in their first Working Group.